 But now I want you to imagine that space again with my eyes.
-That coffee mug for brush cleaning, is that water that for dipping the brushes into or is it turpentine?
+That coffee mug for brush cleaning, is that water that their dipping the brushes into or is it turpentine?
 Either way, don’t want anyone drinking that because I’m looking at the paints now and it’s been a while since mercury-based vermillion was on the market, where did you even get that?
 Oh, you found it in a discount bin at Goodwill, of course.
 Is that Strip-Eaze?
 Holy shit, that’s the old methylene chloride based formulation.
 Why is your woodworking tool box bloody?
 Exactly how many gallons of lacquer do you have stored in the corner over there under the space heater?
-That sure is a lot of old fishing weights…oh, of course, you’ve been melting them on the stove and making new sculptures in cast lead using an pre-Norman Conquest technique from Exeter.
+That sure is a lot of old fishing weights…oh, of course, you’ve been melting them on the stove and making new sculptures in cast lead using an pre-1066CE technique from Exeter.
 No, no thank you, I don’t want any food prepared here until we decon and gut this space.

 Okay, back to reality.
 This is not because artists are ignorant of science & technology, goodness no. They usually have a deep and intimate knowledge of their tools and medium.
 Sometimes entirely new tools have been made to do a thing no one even thought of before, or existing things brought together in a novel manner to make something new.
 But that creation can come at the cost of wider vision, the ability to see consequences.
-When you are focused on making the performance come together at the theater, especially if you are dealing with students, you can forget little things like fall protection working above the stage in the rafters of your 100+ year old theater.
+When you are focused on making the performance come together at the theater, especially if you are dealing with students, you can forget little things like fall protection while working above the stage in the rafters of your 100+ year old theater.

 The more concerning artistic idea that sends a shiver up my spine are people that create things with a willful disregard for consequence, that want to “challenge people’s vision and see how the world changes once I set my art free”.
-That is a quote from a student here at Cal.
+That is a quote from a student at Cal.
 That’s fine if your creation is a painting; it is less fine if your creation is a giant kinetic sculpture made of rotating parts, with crush injuries just waiting to happen, and it never occurred to you that this might look a bit like a jungle gym to kids.

 Then there is a cultural matter that I feel comes into play that I wish would stop: suffering for your art.
-If you feel bad that your project isn’t coming along and that drive toward self-loathing helps wrench a chunk of your soul out and present it to the world, well, that sounds horrible but thank you.
+If you feel bad that your project isn’t coming along and that drive toward self-loathing helps you wrench a chunk of your soul out and present it to the world, well, that sounds horrible but thank you.
 NOTE: the trope is “suffering for your art”.
 It is not “heavy metals poisoning for your art”, “accidental amputation for your art”, “electrocution and arc blast injuries for your art”, “laser burns & blinding for your art”, or “plummeting to your death for your art”.
 While I understand and sympathize with the terrible toll on mental health artistic pursuit may lead to, it’s my job to try to minimize the physical toll.

 The thing is, I don’t want artists to stop doing dangerous art.
 I would just like them to be willing to listen to the people that are trying to keep them alive, rather than rejecting this advice as authoritarian bullshit (another student quote).
 At the very least, I would be happy if they’d be merely as resistant as the average chemistry researcher.